shaekhhasanshoron/bankops-core/README.md

 with their own business rules and invariants, the code becomes a direct reflection of the business.
 This makes it easier to maintain and ensures that complex rules, like those governing transactions, are encapsulated correctly.

+**Saga Orchestrator Pattern:**
+A fund transfer is a perfect example of a long-running business process (a Saga) that spans multiple services.
+The Transaction Service acts as the orchestrator, executing the transfer in a series of steps (debit, credit) via gRPC.
+If any step fails (e.g., insufficient funds), the orchestrator triggers compensating transactions (e.g., a reverse debit) to roll back the operation.
+This elegantly solves the problem of maintaining data integrity in a distributed system without resorting to complex, tightly-coupled distributed transactions.

 **Repository Pattern:**

 This pattern is used to abstract the data access layer.
 The business logic calls methods on a `CustomerRepo` interface, not a database.